narviii/ifb_media_reports/2025/week_47/top10_weekly_2025_47_gemini-2.5-pro.md

 **Reporting Period:** November 17–23, 2025

 1.  **Artificer Palette by Fantasy Cosmetica** — 20 mentions
-    This palette overwhelmingly dominated conversations, praised for its "steampunky spicy neutrals" and versatile shimmer-heavy formula.
-Creators consistently highlighted the intense pigmentation, smooth blendability of the mattes, and the "stunning" quality of the mixed-metal and holographic shimmers.
-The collection's innovative toolkit for repairing and removing pans was also frequently cited as a unique and exciting feature.
+    Creators overwhelmingly praised this palette for its unique "steampunky spicy neutrals" and high-quality formulas.
+It was consistently featured in tutorials, swatches, and collection reveals, with mentions highlighting the intense pigmentation of its versatile shimmers and the blendability of its mattes.
+The palette was celebrated for being a creative, shimmer-heavy take on a neutral color story.

 2.  **Edward Scissorhands Palette by Melt Cosmetics** — 8 mentions
-    Creators expressed being "head over heels in love" with this palette, frequently ranking it as a top holiday release.
-The "grungy winter" color story of cool-toned blues, purples, and greens was a major draw, along with the detailed snow-globe packaging.
-The shimmers were described as some of the best the brand has ever done, lauded for being exceptionally "shiny and glossy looking" and perfect for creating sparkly, wintery looks.
+    This palette was consistently named the "star of the show" in its collection, with creators expressing they were "head over heels in love" with it.
+Praise centered on the "snow-globe" packaging and the "grungy winter" color story of cool-toned blues, purples, and greens.
+The shimmers were frequently described as some of the best the brand has ever produced, noted for their shiny, glossy, and sparkly finish.

-3.  **FauxFilter Concealer by HUDA BEAUTY** — 5 mentions
+3.  **FauxFilter Concealer by Huda Beauty** — 5 mentions
-    This concealer appeared as a reliable staple in multiple creator routines for both spot concealing and brightening the under-eye area.
-One creator described it as a beloved product they were actively trying to use up, indicating high regard for its performance.
-Its consistent use in "get ready with me" content across platforms reinforces its status as a trusted go-to for achieving a flawless base.
+    This product was a staple in creator routines for both spot concealing and under-eye brightening.
+Sentiment was highly positive, with one creator noting they love the formula so much they are actively trying to use up their tube.
+The color corrector version was also mentioned for its effectiveness in covering skin discolorations.

 4.  **Ice Crystal Palette by Oden's Eye** — 5 mentions
-    Described as a "pleasant surprise" with "iridescent wintery vibes," this palette was praised for its unique color combinations and aesthetic appeal.
-Creators loved how its shimmers "sparkle in the sunlight" and noted its vivid pigmentation in swatches.
-Frequent use was implied by visible dips in the pans, suggesting it has become a well-loved item in their collections.
+    Described as a "pleasant surprise" with an "iridescent wintery" theme, this palette was lauded for its unique mix of icy tones and pops of warmth.
+Creators highlighted how beautifully the shimmers "sparkle in the sunlight," with some showing visible dips in the pans, implying frequent and enjoyable use.

 5.  **Gingerbread Bakery Palette by Simply Posh Cosmetics** — 5 mentions
-    This palette was consistently described as "so cute," featuring a "half pastel, half neutral" theme ideal for those wanting to experiment with color.
-The formula received high marks, with creators praising the "beautiful, very blendable mattes" and "glossy, shimmery" shadows that were easy to work with.
-It was featured in tutorials to create soft, colorful eye looks.
+    This palette was noted for its "cutesy" theme and a "half pastel, half neutral" color story.
+Creators consistently praised its "beautiful, very blendable mattes" and "glossy, shimmery" shimmers.
+While some creators noted a personal preference for more vibrant colors, the formula quality was consistently rated as excellent and easy to work with.

-6.  **Hemlock Enchanted Lip Sheer by Rituel de Fille** — 4 mentions
+6.  **Colorfix by Danessa Myricks Beauty** — 4 mentions
-    As a new release for the brand's Black Friday event, this product generated significant buzz.
-It was described as a "moody blackened purple" and a unique addition to the brand's lip sheer formula, with creators calling it a new favorite.
-Its promotion as an exclusive gift-with-purchase drove anticipation and highlighted its wearable yet alternative appeal.
+    This versatile product was a key component in detailed and artistic eye looks across multiple tutorials.
+Creators used the white shade as a base to enhance the vibrancy of other eyeshadows and the foil version to add a high-impact metallic effect to the lid.
+Its performance in creating sharp, graphic details was a recurring theme.

-7.  **Merry Chrissy Palette by Glaminatrix** — 4 mentions
+7.  **Night of the Leonids Single Shadows by Terra Moons Cosmetics** — 4 mentions
-    This new launch celebrated an "Australian Christmas" with a colorful and fun theme that creators found appealing.
-Detailed reviews and swatches showcased its pigmented matte formula and pleasant, sparkly shimmers.
-The palette's announcement generated positive interest due to the brand's reputation for high-quality formulas and unique color stories.
+    This collection was showcased through extensive swatches and try-on videos, with creators praising its rich, jewel-toned, and cohesive winter theme.
+The shadows were highlighted for their variety of sparkly and shifty finishes.
+Specific shades were used to create dramatic, emerald-toned eye looks, demonstrating their intense pigmentation.

-8.  **Sickly Sweet Palette by Blend Bunny Cosmetics** — 3 mentions
+8.  **Come Play With Us Palette by Bella Beaute Bar** — 3 mentions
-    This palette was a key component in creating soft, pastel eye looks, often used alongside other palettes from the brand.
-Creators featured it in tutorials and "get ready with me" videos to add pops of light pink and other soft colors to the inner corner and brow bone.
-Its repeated use highlights its role as a go-to for achieving vibrant, coquette-style makeup.
+    Applauded for its unique "spooky holiday" theme, this palette combines icy winter blues with classic reds and greens.
+Creators consistently praised the "fantastic" formulas, noting the mattes were "so pigmented" and delivered significant color payoff.
+It was notably used to create a bold, monochromatic red eye look.

 9.  **Reap Lip Pencil by Unearthly Cosmetics** — 3 mentions
-    Featured in multiple dramatic lip combinations, this pencil was praised for its performance in creating a precise, defined base.
-Its dark, reddish-brown and deep plum shades were used to outline and fill the lips, providing a rich matte foundation for contrasting glosses.
-Its effectiveness in building bold, vampy looks made it a standout liner.
+    This deep reddish-brown lip liner was a go-to for creating dramatic and vampy lip combinations.
+Creators praised its ability to provide a "really cool contrast" when topped with shifting glosses and its precise application for outlining lips.
+It was consistently featured as a base for grungy and bold lip looks.

-10. **Come Play With Us Palette by Bella Beaute Bar** — 3 mentions
+10. **Reverie Collection by MOB Beauty** — 3 mentions
-    This palette earned praise for its unique "spooky holiday" theme, which mixed icy blues with classic reds and greens.
-Creators lauded the "fantastic" and "so pigmented" matte formula, which was showcased in a bold, monochromatic red eye look.
-The palette was highlighted as a cool and unique option for the holiday season.
+    This collaboration with creator Courtney Quarantine was received with high enthusiasm for its "cozy, warm, nostalgic" aesthetic.
+The collection, featuring an eyeshadow palette and lip gloss, was celebrated for its personal and meaningful color story.
+Creators expressed that the shades brought them a sense of comfort and joy.